 a) Homemade paint

 A good homemade finger paint can be easily made by mixing a cup of flour or cornstarch with a cup of water.
 To this mixture, add food color or tempera paint to get the desired hue.
 The prepared mixture is 100% natural and can be safely used for taking your baby’s handprints and footprints.

 b) Baby powder or coffee

 Baby powder and coffee are non-allergic and can be dusted on the baby’s foot or hand and then pressed onto a piece of construction paper.
 The result will be a nice white print (or a lovely brown print with coffee) and a timeless piece of art that you can cherish forever.

 c) Chalk print on black paper

 Other than the above, there are also paints by Crayola and water-based, non-toxic, non-settling tempera paint that are ideal for making baby imprints.
 These are fast-drying and can also be easily washed off with soap and water if your baby mistakenly puts his or her hands or feet in the paint.

-You can even use these kid/baby-friendly paints for craft projects that involve your toddlers or grown-up kids, like painting their lunch boxes, water bottles, or even canvas shoes!
+You can even use these kid/baby-friendly paints for craft projects that involve your toddlers or grown-up kids, like painting their lunch boxes, water bottles, or even canvas shoes.

 How long will the baby’s footprint last?